 Dry grinding is currently the primary industrial process for fuel ethanol production.
-The typical corn dry grinding process is shown in Figure 6.
+The typical corn dry grinding process is shown in Figure 11.
 As mentioned earlier, dry grinding accounts for 80-90% of all ethanol production.
 The primary coproduct of dry grinding is distillers dried grains with solubles (DDGS).
-Dry-grinding coproducts, primarily DDGS, amount to one-fourth of the gross value of the ethanol industry output.26 The dry-grind process offers advantages over the wet milling process in terms of lower capital and operating costs (including energy inputs).
-The number of dry grinding facilities has significantly increased over the past 15 years.
-In 2002, 50% of U.S. ethanol plants were dry grind, and in 2009, the fraction had increased to over 80% of all facilities.29 In general, one bushel of corn (56 lb) will yield 2.8 gallons of ethanol, 18 lb of distillers grains, and 18 lb of carbon dioxide.
+Dry-grinding coproducts, primarily DDGS, amount to one-fourth of the gross value of the ethanol industry output.29 The drygrind process offers advantages over the wet milling process in terms of lower capital and operating costs (including energy inputs).
+The number of dry grinding facilities has significantly increased over the past 20 years.
+In 2002, 50% of U.S. ethanol plants were dry grind.
+By 2009, the fraction had increased to over 80% of all facilities.34 In 2022, 92.6% of ethanol production came from dry mills.29 In general, one bushel of corn (56 lb.) will yield 2.9 gallons of ethanol, 15.1 lb. of distillers grains, 0.9 lb. of corn oil, and 16 lb. of carbon dioxide (CO_2) .29

 The process begins at the ethanol plant by receiving and storing corn in silos or steel bins.
 Plants generally keep 7-10 days of corn stored on-site.
 After storage, corn is sent through a coarse cleaning operation to remove broken kernels, fines, chaff, and foreign materials.
 Corn is then ground into either coarse meal or flour using a hammer or roller mill, with hammer mills being the most common in dry-grind plants.
 Grinding the corn decreases particle size and facilitates access to the enzymes and yeast of later steps.
 The particle size of ground corn typically ranges from 0.25 to 2.0 mm.
-Geometric mean diameters have been reported as approximately 0.5 mm and 0.94 mm.^{29, 30} Particle size does have an effect on the amount of ethanol produced by fermentation and the amount of dissolved solids in the thin stillage.31
+Geometric mean diameters have been reported as approximately 0.5 mm and 0.94 mm.^{34,35} Particle size does have an effect on the amount of ethanol produced by fermentation and the amount of dissolved solids in the thin stillage.36

-FIGURE 6 - Dry-grind process for producing ethanol and DDGS.
-Recreated from Liu.29
+FIGURE 11 - Dry-grind process for producing ethanol and DDGS.
+Recreated from Liu.34

 The next process steps are slurrying, cooking, and liquefaction.
 Ground corn is mixed with water to form a slurry of approximately 30% solids.
 The pH is adjusted throughout these steps to between 5.5 and 6.5 using ammonia, lime, or sulfuric acid.
 The enzyme α -amylase is added to approximately 0.04 and 0.08 wt% of the corn on a dry basis.
 The slurry is heated to 80-95°C for 15-20 min and is then cooked at 120-140°C for 5-10 min by injecting steam into the slurry.
 Cooking fully gelatinizes the starch and breaks down the crystalline structure of starch granules.
 The slurry is flash cooled to 85-95°C in a liquefaction tank where it is held for an additional 30-120 min.
-Additional α -amylase is added which hydrolyzes the long starch polymers into oligosaccharides called maltodextrins.29
+Additional α -amylase is added which hydrolyzes the long starch polymers into oligosaccharides called maltodextrins.34